Druzinhu/Druzinhu/README.md

 # Yukie
 **[Yukie](https://github.com/Druzinhu/Yukie)** is my Discord bot!
 It has some commands for fun, moderation, music, among others.
 I did her using the **[Discord.js library](https://discord.js.org/)**

-_If have a typo here, forgive me, my English is terrible._